You’re Wasting Your Money if You Throw Out These 10 Cuts of Meat

 This piece of meat comes from the cheeks of a pig, and it is similar to bacon in terms of texture and flavor when cured and smoked.
 "One of my favorite pairings is roast pork jowl and steamed clams," says Farr.
 "When roasted over high heat, the fat renders out and the skin gets crispy.
 The fat is a perfect complement to the acidic flavor you get when you steam clams with white wine."

 Many people get afraid of beef tongue, but this piece of meat has a good texture and nice marbling.
-“As long as it’s cooked long enough, it can be a very tender and delicate cut of meat,” says Farr.
-“Instead of tossing the tongue, I like to make beef tongue pastrami by curing the tongue and then smoking it.”
-Read this before you buy grass-fed beef.
+"As long as it's cooked long enough, it can be a very tender and delicate cut of meat," says Farr.
+"Instead of tossing the tongue, I like to make beef tongue pastrami by curing the tongue and then smoking it."
+Beyond meat, here are some more food parts you've been throwing away—but shouldn't.

 "Beef tendon is a delicious and rich part of the animal that has a meaty depth of flavor on its own, and really shines with just a few simple seasonings," says Farr.
 "Stew beef tendon to use in stews or Asian soups like Phô.
 It takes a few hours, but thanks to its rich flavor, you don't need a lot of it."